Powered by iMapBuilder

-There are currently 24 states with e-waste laws.
+There are currently 25 states with e-waste laws (plus the District of Columbia).
 States highlighted in orange have passed some type of e-waste legislation.
 Click each individual state for state-specific information.
 Or see below for a comprehensive list.

 Year E-Waste Laws Were Passed:

 2008: New Jersey, Oklahoma, Virginia, West Virginia, Missouri, Hawaii, Rhode Island, Illinois and Michigan

 2010: Vermont, South Carolina, New York, Pennsylvania

 More About Each State Law